 Shell’s latest LNG Outlook found that global LNG demand reached 397 million tonnes per annum (mtpa) in 2022 and is expected to grow to 700 mtpa by 2040 – an increase of 76%.
 The report also states that more investment into liquefaction export projects is required to avoid a significant supply-demand gap expected to emerge by the late 2020s.

 What countries are going to fill that void in global LNG markets?
 Will it be Indigenous-led projects like Cedar LNG and Ksi Lisims LNG in British Columbia?
-Or will it be Qatar, Mexico, Mozambique, Argentina, Australia, Nigeria and other producers that are often much less transparent and reliable than Canada?
+Or will it be Qatar, Mexico, Mozambique, Argentina, Australia, Nigeria and other producers that are often much less transparent, less environmentally responsible, and less reliable than Canada?

 The right choice should be abundantly clear for Canada, B.C. and Premier Eby.